SkeletonGait: Gait Recognition Using Skeleton Maps: 4. Experiments

 \textbf{Compare SkeletonGait++ with Other State-of-the-Arts}.
-Given that the silhouette and skeleton data of OU-MVLP do not align on a frame-by-frame basis, we mainly evaluate SkeletonGait++ on GREW, Gait3D, CCPG, and SUSTech1K.
 According to Tab.~\ref{tab:results}, \ref{tab:CCPG}, and \ref{tab:SUSTech1K}, we find that: \begin{itemize} \item \textbf{Competitiveness}.
 SkeletonGait++ reaches a new state-of-the-art with obvious gains, \textit{i.e.}, $+8.1\%$, $+3.2\%$, and $+5.2\%$ rank-1 accuracy on the GREW, Gait3D, and SUSTech1K, respectively.
-As for the CCPG dataset, it also achieves the overall superior performance. \item \textbf{Benefits}.
+As for the CCPG dataset, it also achieves overall superior performance. \item \textbf{Benefits}.
 Compared to DeepGaitV2, the additional skeleton branch of SkeletonGait++ notably enhances the recognition accuracy, particularly when the body shape becomes less reliable.
 This augmentation is particularly evident in challenging scenarios involving object carrying, occlusion, and poor illumination conditions, as observed on SUSTech1K dataset, \textit{i.e.}, Tab.~\ref{tab:SUSTech1K}. \item \textbf{Comprehensiveness}.
 As shown in Fig.~\ref{fig:heatmap}, DeepGaitV2 directs its attention towards regions that exhibit distinct and discriminative body shapes.
 On the other hand, SkeletonGait can only concentrate on `clean' structural features over the body joints and limbs.
 In comparison, SkeletonGait++ strikes a balance between these approaches, effectively capturing the `comprehensive' gait patterns that are rich in both body shape and structural characteristics.
 Especially for night and occlusion cases, SkeletonGait++ adaptively leverages the still reliable skeleton branch to support the robust gait representation learning.
 This is an urgent need for practical applications, and we also think this is the main reason causing the performance gains on Gait3D and GREW datasets. \end{itemize}

 Certainly, there are instances where skeleton data could also become unreliable, particularly in scenarios of extensive occlusion or other challenging conditions.
-However, experimental findings demonstrate that skeleton data is comparatively more robust in such demanding situations than silhouette data on existing gait datasets.
-This observation exhibits the significance of SkeletonGait++, as it effectively harnesses the strengths of both skeleton and silhouette representations to tackle these challenges.
+However, experimental results reveal that skeleton data is more robust in such demanding situations than silhouette data on existing gait datasets.
+This observation exhibits the significance of SkeletonGait++, as it effectively harnesses the strengths of both skeleton and silhouette data to tackle these challenges.